-The findings of the study were that the number of children under 5 that were injured was disproportionate and that many of these injuries could be prevented by better escalator design.
-Reducing the gaps between the steps and sidewalls or adding guards could reduce the amount of injuries that young children have, especially in entrapment hand injuries.
+The findings of the study revealed that the number of children under five who were injured was disproportionate.
+The study showed that better escalator design could prevent many of these injuries.
+Reducing the gaps between the steps and sidewalls or adding guards could reduce the number of injuries that young children experience, especially entrapment hand injuries.

 Elderly Escalator Injuries

 Between 1995 and 2002, an estimated 40,000 elderly people had an injury while riding an escalator.
-Falling was by far the most common cause of injury for the elderly persons that were hurt on escalators.
+Falling was by far the most common cause of trauma for older persons hurt on escalators.
 Some factors that may contribute to these injuries are:

 - Balance issues